Meet our Head Technician Carlos Bricio

 Tell us about how you started recording music?

-What were some of the highlights of the program?
+What were some of your highlights from the course?

 The relationship I had with my classmates was really special.
 Everyone is very different yet has this big thing in common.
 You learn from the classroom but also from the other students.
 There were so many ideas to get from other people.
 Everyday spending so much time at the Institute was great.
 From recording sessions to working on projects I was here all the time!
 I like the fact that any student can be into songwriting yet learn a different skill like writing for film.
 It covers so much and you get the tools to do what you want.